rendrap/skoolbag-image-optim/index.md

 ### ReadMe

 There are two main directory where the repo keeps it's images files : `assets/images` and `/uploads`.
-We use all image in `assets/images`, but only include image 1MB and over to make the comparison page shorter.
+We use all image in `assets/images`, but only include image 1MB and over in the `/uploads` to make the comparison page shorter.

 Here, we use gulp-imagemin to compress the images files, in various quality :